-- f) Performed sensitivity analysis of certain key assumptions such as hourly rates and language conversion costs pertaining to time cost of employees capitalized to determine the impact of estimation uncertainty. - g) Performed substantive testing of cost capitalised by reviewing the underlying supporting documents such as shooting, editing and travel invoices to confirm the accuracy of amount capitalised; and - Evaluated the appropriateness of disclosures made in the standalone financial statements in accordance with the applicable accounting standards.
+Key audit matter How our audit procedures addressed the key audit matter The aforesaid, cost capitalised as content development f) Performed sensitivity analysis of certain key assumptions such is amortised based on historical and estimated viewing as hourly rates and language conversion costs pertaining to patterns which involves inherent estimation uncertainty. time cost of employees capitalized to determine the impact Considering the materiality of the amounts involved, of estimation uncertainty. and high degree of subjectivity relating to management g) Performed substantive testing of cost capitalised by reviewing judgement and estimates that required significant auditor the underlying supporting documents such as shooting, attention, we have identified this as a key audit matter in editing and travel invoices to confirm the accuracy of amount the current year audit. capitalised; and Evaluated the appropriateness of disclosures made in the standalone financial statements in accordance with the applicable accounting standards.